anujshah108/b9projects/PredictionMarket/README.md

 There are different views per account type:

-If your account linked to MetaMask is the admin, your view will allow you to send a yes/no questions, add a trusted source and also bet/withdraw funds.
+-If your account linked to MetaMask is the admin, your view will allow you to send a yes/no questions, add a trusted source and also bet/withdraw funds.

-If you are a trusted source your view will allow you to answer a question.
+-If you are a trusted source your view will allow you to answer a question.

-Any other users view will allow them to bet and also withdraw funds.
+-Any other users view will allow them to bet and also withdraw funds.

-If you withdraw funds before an answer, you get your total bet back.
+-If you withdraw funds before an answer, you get your total bet back.

-If you withdraw funds after the question is answered, you will get paid only if you provided the right answer in your bet.
+-If you withdraw funds after the question is answered, you will get paid only if you provided the right answer in your bet.
 Your payment will be a piece of the funds that were provided by people who bet the wrong answer, proportional to the amount you bet.

 ## Installation